cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 ##

-deny-nodeport.yaml is specific to block the port that is open deny-nodeports.yaml blocks everything in a port range whitelist.yaml opens the whitelist of IPs specific for the cluster IP and port specified
+deny-nodeports.yaml blocks everything in a port range whitelist.yaml opens the whitelist of IPs specific for the cluster IP and port specified